thoughtfulo6bty/news-scrape/README.md

 ## Features:

 - Black
-- Undetected Chrome
+- Stealth Selenium
 - Pandas
 - RPAFramework
 - Robocorp

 ## Known Bugs:

 - The Reuters page has a CAPTCHA.
-While undetected-chrome helps bypass it, extensive testing is still needed to ensure reliability.
+While stealth-selenium helps bypass it, extensive testing is still needed to ensure reliability.
 - Downloading images uses the HTTP module from the RPA library, but it tends to be very slow.
 - Continuous integration and testing need to be implemented to ensure code integrity.
 - Needs implement only compressed file to save all images, like a `image_\<scrape_id>.tar